maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 picks which skill to use when it's needed
 - A skill is a temporally extended action/option/macro action which just means it's a sequence of actions instead of just a primitive one
-- Deep Skill networks which represent each skill, these are pretrained on their own and also normal trained with the rest of the architecture, each one is trained using DQN (they are pretrained aka not trained when the whole H-DRLN is being used, they are trained separately before)
+- Deep Skill networks which represent each skill, are pretrained on their own (they are pretrained aka not trained when the whole H-DRLN is being used, they are trained separately before)
 - A deep skill module combines these skill networks
-    - There is a DSN array which just holds each DSN separate
+    - There is a DSN array which just holds each seperate DSN
-    - or a Multi-skill distillation network which combines the layers of each skill and then only the output layer is separate for each skill
+    - or a Multi-skill distillation network which combines the layers (params) of each skill and then only the output layer is separate for each skill
         - Distillation is the transfer of knowledge from a teacher to a student or in this case multiple teachers to a student